Enfamil Necrotizing Enterocolitis Settlement: Understanding Lawsuit Criteria

 What is the association between Enfamil and Necrotizing Enterocolitis?

-Clinical studies have found a significant association between cow's milk-derived formulas like Enfamil and an increased risk of NEC in preterm infants.
-One study reported a relative risk of 4.2 for NEC and 5.1 for NEC surgery or death (https://pubmed.ncbi.nlm.nih.gov/32239968).
-Another trial showed higher NEC incidence with standard formula fortification compared to exclusive human milk (15.4% vs 3.6%) (https://pubmed.ncbi.nlm.nih.gov/36528055).
+Studies have found that cow milk-derived fortifiers, which may be components of Enfamil products, are associated with an increased risk of NEC in preterm infants.
+For example, one study reported a relative risk of 4.2 for NEC when comparing cow milk-derived fortifiers to human milk-derived fortifiers (https://pubmed.ncbi.nlm.nih.gov/32239968).
+Another trial found a higher incidence of NEC in infants receiving standard formula fortification compared to exclusive human milk (https://pubmed.ncbi.nlm.nih.gov/36528055).

 Does submitting information create an attorney-client relationship?